Fidelity of Interpretability Methods and Perturbation Artifacts in Neural Networks: Appendix

-We investigate how different perturbation methods affect the model accuracy.
-As previously mentioned, perturbation-based evaluation methods are often argued against, as masking selected input features will introduce artifacts and create samples that are not in the original distribution.
-Here, we consider disentangling removal of information and introduction of artifacts.
+We investigate how different perturbation methods affect model accuracy.
+Perturbing parts of images may introduce artifacts and create samples in evaluation that are not in the original distribution \citep{dabkowski2017real, nalisnick2018OOD, qiu2021OOD}.
+However, the impact of perturbation was rarely measured directly.
+In order to empirically disentangle the removal of information and introduction of artifacts, we run an experiment to quantify perturbation artifacts.

-For all of the following computational experiments, the pre-trained Tensorflow-Keras implementation of ResNet-50 \cite{he2016deep}, with input dimension of $224\times 224$ pixels is used with the ImageNet validation dataset \cite{deng2009imagenet} to evaluate the model's accuracy.
-For each sample $\mathbf{X^i}$, we apply the following perturbation methods: \begin{itemize} \item Uniform$(0,1)$: replaces pixel values by a value sampled from an uniform distribution with minimum of 0 and maximum of 1 (where pixel values are scaled to 1). \item Constant$(\overline{\mathbf{X^i}})$: replaces pixel values by the average pixel value of a given image. \item Blur$(\sigma)$: replaces pixel values by the corresponding values obtained by blurring the image with a Gaussian filter with radius $\sigma$. \end{itemize}
+The pre-trained Tensorflow-Keras implementation of ResNet-50 \citep{he2016deep}, with an input dimension of $224\times 224$ pixels is used with the ImageNet validation dataset \citep{deng2009imagenet}.
+For each sample $\mathbf{X}^i$, we apply the following perturbation method: \begin{itemize} \item Blur$(\sigma)$: replaces pixel values with the corresponding values obtained by blurring the image with a Gaussian filter with radius $\sigma$. \end{itemize}

-The perturbed image $\mathbf{P^i}$ is obtained from the original image $\mathbf{X^i}$ as follows
+The perturbed image $\mathbf{P}^i$ is obtained from the original image $\mathbf{X}^i$ as follows

-where $\mathbf{A^i}$ is an alternative image, obtained through one of perturbation methods, $\mathbf{M^i}$ a mask with value $0$ for pixels to be replaced and $1$ for pixels to be left invariant, and $\odot$ the element-wise multiplication.
-The mask $\mathbf{M^i}$ is obtained by ranking the features (e.g., input pixels) according to their estimated importance scores $I_{i,j}$ and selecting some fraction $n$ of either the most important features (MiF) or least important features (LiF).
+where $\odot$ is the element-wise multiplication and $\mathbf{A}^i$ is an alternative image obtained through one of the perturbation methods. $\mathbf{M}^i$ is a mask with the same dimensions as $\mathbf{X}^i$ with value $0$ for pixels to be replaced and $1$ for pixels to be left invariant.
 When clear in context, the superscript $i$ for the sample is omitted.

+When considering an importance estimator, the mask $\mathbf{M}^i(n)$ is obtained by ranking the features (e.g., input pixels) according to their estimated importance scores $\mathbf{I}_{i,j}$ and selecting a fraction $n$ of features in either the Most Import First (MIF) or Least Import First (LIF) order.
+These masks are used to construct accuracy curves (see the next subsection) with an increasing amount of perturbed features.